DKNazar/dknazar.github.io/index.md

 <h3 align="center"> About me </h3>

 Games and graphics programmer, with Bachelor of Arts and Computer Science in game design and development.
-Currently working at Big Ant Studios as a graphics programmer, and working on personal project Origami Ninja Star.
+Currently working on [Origami Ninja Star](https://dknazar.github.io/origami-ninja-star/).
 Received the highest achieving graduate prize for 2018.
 Experienced in cross-platform engine development, graphics/shader programming, and game design.

 <h2 align="center"> Portfolio </h2>
 <hr>